DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

                :sub  sub})))
 ```

-1. Check whether the user is allowed to make the subscription.
+1. Check whether the user is allowed to subscribe.
 2. Initialise the subscription, for example create the entity being subscribed to if needed.
 3. Convert the subscription to a datalog query, and use it to query the DB
 4. Record the subscription in the sub->users atom